 Besides the above publications, the Academy publishes Proceedings and Memoirs.
 The Proceedings are the result of public colloquia, congresses and conferences.
 The Memoirs are monographs including particularly those works that have been awarded acclaim within the framework of annual competitions or have received a prize granted by the Academy.

 The Academy awards several scientific prizes.
 Each Section annually draws up two question topics within its field of interest.
-The winners of a work that has been acclaimed receive the title of “Laureate of the Royal Academy of Overseas Sciences”.
+The winners of a work that has been acclaimed receive the title of “Laureate of the Royal Academy for Overseas Sciences”.

 Six prizes are currently awarded by the Academy.

 The Lucien Cahen Prize, intended to reward the author of a high-quality study on a topic dealing with overseas geological sciences, the Jean-Jacques and Berthe Symoens Prize, awarded to a study dealing with tropical limnology, the Fernand Suykens Prize, rewarding a work devoted to port economy, management or technology in developing countries, the Yola Verhasselt Prize, awarded to a field work dealing with tropical geography and consisting of a travel credit for financing a stay overseas.
 The Professor Romain Yakemtchouk Prize is intended to reward the author of a doctoral thesis related to international relations or peace issues with a special emphasis on overseas countries.
 Recently set up, the Marthe Engelborghs-Bertels Prize for Sinology will be awarded every 5 years to the author of a high-quality scientific work on a topic related to China in the broader sense of the word.